GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 <h3 id="Hide_Source">Hide Source</h3>

 "Hide Source" means that when the project is distributed the source code must **NOT** be made available or included.

+<h3 id="CLA">Contributor License Agreement</h3>

+By contributing to this project you agree to a "Contributor License Agreement".
+This licenses consists of the following:

+1. Granting irrevocable and perpetual rights to the Project Owner, Foundation, or Entity to make and distribute copies of your contributions to this project.
+2. Granting irrevocable and perpetual rights to the Project Owner, Foundation, or Entity to create and distribute collective works and derivative works of any contribution to this project.
+3. Granting the above irrevocable and perpetual rights to the Project Owner, Foundation, or Entity under any license decided by them.

+The contributor should also identify their contributions to the project in the source code by adding the following comment to their contributions:

+---

+Changes to this file have been made as follows:

+[<u>Year/Month/Day</u>] [<u>Author Name</u>] Licensed to [<u>Project Name</u>] under a Contributor License Agreement. [<u>Brief description of the change</u>].

+---

 <h3 id="Liability">Liability</h3>